Ask AI

 Function: Delete list of data records

-This action allows you to efficiently remove multiple data records from your application at once.
-Instead of deleting items one by one, you can provide a collection of records, and the platform will remove them all in a single operation.
+This action allows you to remove multiple data records from your application's database in one go.
+Instead of deleting items one by one, you can provide a collection of records, and the platform will delete all of them efficiently.
 This is useful for bulk cleanup, archiving, or managing large datasets.

 Input

-• List of data to delete (Type: ARRAY): This is a required list containing the specific data records you wish to remove.
-Each item in this list should represent a data record that exists in your application.
+• List of data to delete: This is a collection (or list) of specific data records that you want to remove from your application.
+Each item in this list should represent a complete data record (like a customer profile, an order, or a product entry).
+This input is required.

 Output

-This action does not return any specific data.
-Its primary effect is the permanent removal of the specified data records from your application.
+This action does not produce any direct output that can be used in subsequent steps.
+Its primary effect is the permanent deletion of the specified data records from your application.

 Execution Flow